eldinor/yuka-babylonjs-ts-starter/README.md

 To debug, open the browser's dev tool.
 Source maps are ready to be used.
 In case you are using VSCode, simply run the default debugger task (`Launch Chrome against localhost`) while making sure `npm start` is still running.
 This will allow you to debug your application straight in your editor.

-For more information please refer to the base project at https://github.com/RaananW/babylonjs-webpack-es6
+For more information about Typescript setup please refer to the base Typescript project at https://github.com/RaananW/babylonjs-webpack-es6

 For more examples please have a look at the JS based examples located at https://github.com/eldinor/yuka-babylonjs-examples